broesamle/RustWorkshop/minimals/README.md

 }

 ```

-Despite the fact that occasionally messages are missing from the output (here `Hello from thread number 9`) all threads are correctly started and there is always 10 elements in `vec`.
+Despite the fact that occasionally messages are missing from the output (here `Hello from thread number 9`) all threads are correctly started, there is always 10 elements in `vec` as we always see 10 `Good bye`s.

 ```
 Started thread number 0.
 Started thread number 1.